Public Lands Livestock Grazing

 A View at the Allotments

 Curious about where there are grazing allotments and the agency assessment of the land health?
-Check out the PEER Grazing Allotment website.
+Check out the PEER’s BLM Grazing Allotment Health Map.
 You’ll find the assessed health “on paper” does not always match true conditions on the ground.

 Public Lands Grazing